sunface/rust-by-practice/en/src/lifetime/advance.md

     // 'a is not used in the following methods
 }

-// can be writing as :
+// can be written as :
 impl Reader for BufReader<'_> {

 }